cristianoap/Wordize-Helper/README.md

 Translate numbers to plain text

-This helper translate number to plain text running each digit against a ditionary.
+This helper translate numbers to plain text searching each digit in a dictionary.
 You may change the language with startup settings or translating:

 - numbers in range one until nine
 - numbers in range ten until ninety